-This chapter is the continued part of Chapter 4| Names of the Parts.
-Please read chapter 4|Names of the Parts before reading part 2.
+This chapter is a continued part of Chapter 3, Names of the Parts.
+Please read Chapter 3 |Names of Parts, before reading this section.

 This chapter is about how to find the Koshi-zori or Chukani-zori.
 Chukan-zori is also called Torii-zori or Kyo-zori.
 Chukan-zori means the most curved part of the sword body comes around the middle, and for Koshi-zori, the most curved part comes lower than the center of the blade, approximately 1/3 of the lower body.
 Every sword looks to have its curvature around the middle part, especially when you look at photos of a sword in books.
 It is because those swords are placed to fit nicely in a given rectangle photo space.